 Commissions are typically paid either on a cost-per-action (CPA) or revenue share (rev share) basis.
 CPA commissions pay a flat fee once a certain action has taken place – such as a referral making a real money deposit.
 Revenue share simply pays the affiliate a percentage of each customer’s expenditures at that betting site.

 You can read a much more detailed explanation of the affiliate business model here.
 For full disclosure, BettingUSA.com also operates as an affiliate to numerous licensed gaming sites in the USA.

-We have received information that two different licensing models have been outlined by PA regulators: one for affiliates who promote on a CPA basis and one for those who promote on a rev share basis.
+The Pennsylvania Gaming Control Board imposes two different licensing models: one for affiliates who promote on a CPA basis and one for those who promote on a rev share basis.

 As is the case with New Jersey, Pennsylvania will establish a simpler licensing process for those who promote on a CPA basis and a more involved process for those who promote on a rev share basis.
 Both applications involve a background check.

 CPA Affiliate Licensing